gaffycool/gaffyhoaresbank/README.md

 Cache db i.e. in real for search saves
 Dagger2 for Dependency Injection

-please see new repository gaffyhoaresbank-extra for some of the above changes that were done out of the 2 hour time limit such as dagger implementation
+please see new repository gaffyhoaresbank-extra for some of the above changes that were done out of the 2 hour time limit such as dagger implementation the link to this is:  https://github.com/gaffycool/gaffyhoaresbank-extra